tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     - **Connect to a database**: Choose Select or enter database name, and enter Northwind

-    - Select **Test Connection** to verify your settings are correct, and select **OK** to close the successful connection dialog.
+    - Select **Test Connection** to verify your settings are correct, and select **OK** to close the successful connection dialog

         ![The information above is entered in the Add Connection dialog box, and Test Connection is selected at the bottom.](./media/visual-studio-server-explorer-data-connections-add-connection.png "Specify the settings")

-25. Select **OK**.
+25. Select **OK**

-26. Right-click the newly added SQL Server connection in the Server Explorer, and select **New Query**.
+26. Right-click the newly added SQL Server connection in the Server Explorer, and select **New Query**

     ![The newly added SQL Server connection is selected in Server Explorer, and New Query is highlighted in the shortcut menu.](./media/visual-studio-server-explorer-data-connections-new-query.png "Select New Query")

-27. Select and copy all of the text from the `SALES_BY_YEAR_fix.sql` file (click CTRL+A, CTRL+C in the `SALES_BY_YEAR_fix.sql` file).
+27. Select and copy all of the text from the `SALES_BY_YEAR_fix.sql` file (click CTRL+A, CTRL+C in the `SALES_BY_YEAR_fix.sql` file)

-28. Paste (CTRL+V) the copied text into the new Query window.
+28. Paste (CTRL+V) the copied text into the new Query window

-29. Verify `Use [Northwind]` is the first line of the file, and that it matches the database listed in the query bar, then select the green **Execute** button.
+29. Verify `Use [Northwind]` is the first line of the file, and that it matches the database listed in the query bar, then select the green **Execute** button

     ![The Use [Northwind] statement is highlighted, as is the Northwind database and the Execute button in the query bar.](./media/visual-studio-sql-query-execute.png "Verify the Use [Northwind] statement")

-30. You should see a message that the command completed successfully.
+30. You should see a message that the command completed successfully

     ![This is a screenshot of a message that the command completed successfully.](./media/visual-studio-sql-query-completed-successfully.png "View the message")

-31. Run the application again by clicking the green Start button in the Visual Studio toolbar.
+31. Run the application again by clicking the green Start button in the Visual Studio toolbar

     ![The Start button is highlighted on the Visual Studio toolbar.](./media/visual-studio-toolbar-start.png "Select Start")

-32. Verify the graph is showing correctly on the Northwind traders dashboard.
+32. Verify the graph is showing correctly on the Northwind traders dashboard

     ![The Northwind Traders Dashboard is visible in a browser.](./media/northwind-traders-dashboard.png "View the dashboard")

 33. Congratulations!
-You have successfully migrated the data and application from Oracle to SQL Server.
+You have successfully migrated the data and application from Oracle to SQL Server

 ## After the hands-on lab